pubnub/pubnub-mcp-server/resources/sdk_docs/go_channel-groups.md

 ## List channels in a channel group

-Requires Stream Controller add-on.
+##### Requires Stream Controller add-on
+Enable the Stream Controller add-on for your key in the Admin Portal.

 Lists all channels in a channel group.

 ### Method(s)
 ```
 `1pn.ListChannelsInChannelGroup().
 2    ChannelGroup(string).